 What are you trying to accomplish?
 What’s the difference in a public affairs firm and a public relations firm?
 Aren’t they the same?
-Not really.

 A public affairs firm focuses more on the political sphere.
 Its primary aim is to build and develop relations between an organization and politicians or governments.
 Public engagement and policy advocacy are well within a PA firm’s wheelhouse, as shaping public opinion around policy is a specialty.

 Public affairs firms also perform some of the same functions as a public relations firm, especially when seeking publicity for organizations and responding to media issues and inquiries.

 Public relations firms perform much broader functions.
 While public affairs can certainly be a component, the larger aim of PR firms is to manage the spread of information of and about an organization to the public.

 If you are trying to shape public opinion around a policy, then I encourage you to seek out a public affairs firm.

 Here’s why your choice of a public affairs firm matters:

 - Public Affairs Firms Understand the Political Landscape.

 Politics is a public affairs firm’s specialty.
 They have a background and previous experience working with local politicians in their city and state.
 This intensive background translates to a deep understanding of the political landscape in the area.

 Public affairs firms are comfortable using polling to shape messaging and determine strategy.
 They can take your issue and know exactly what to do with it- who to go to, where to air the concern, and how to go about informing the public.